 ● Sentinel-2 does not take photographs.
 The satellite sensors collect data from discrete portions of the electromagnetic spectrum known as bands, which differ by their wavelength.
 There are 13 bands (Figure 2).

 ● Each data band is a 16-bit greyscale image in JPEG2000 format.

-● In addition to the raw data bands, downloads include a true-color image at 10-meter resolution (comprised of bands 4, 3, and 2), and an optional false-color image at 20-meter resolution (comprised of bands 11, 8A, and 4).
-Both of these image types are georeferenced RGB files at 8-bit color resolution.
+● In addition to the raw data bands, downloads include a true-color image at 10, 20, and 60-meter resolution (comprised of bands 4, 3, and 2).
+The true-color images are georeferenced RGB files at 8-bit color resolution.